bitwarden/passwordless-docs/src/guide/getting-started.md

 When using the Passwordless API, you will encounter three type of tokens:

 * **ApiKey** `example:public:6b086b1e...` This is a Public API key, safe and intended to be included client side.
 It allows the browser to connect to our backend and initiate key negotiations and assertions.
 * **ApiSecret** `example:secret:4fd1992...` This is a Secret API key and should be well protected.
-It allows your backend to verify sign ins and register keys on behalf of your users.
+It allows your backend to verify sign ins and register keys on behalf of your users. ([Create an account](https://beta.passwordless.dev/create-account) to get your API keys.)
 * **Token** `wWdDh02ItIvnCKT...` This is a ephemeral token (exists only temporarily) and is passed between the client, your backend and the Passwordless API.
 It encodes the status of an ongoing operation, such as registering a credential or signing in.
 You can think of it as an session or JWT token.

-[Create an account](https://beta.passwordless.dev/create-account) to get your API keys.
+It's also good to understand how WebAuthn and the Passwordless API views on UserIDs, Emails, usernames, etc.

+* **UserId** is a string which will be used as the [WebAuthn Userhandle](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialuserentity-id).
+It must therfore **NOT contain PII**.
+(This should be a database ID or GUID).
+* **Alias** is a "human friendly" reference to a UserId.
+In order to allow a sign in to be initiated with a "username" of some sort (email, username, phonenumer etc), it is possible (but not required) to attach one or multiple aliases to a specific UserId.
+This is done with the Alias API endpoint.
+The Alias is hashed with PBKDF2 before storage and is only an alternative way to initiate a signin (e.g. when the UserId might not be known to the front end code initiating the sign in)

 ## Quick start